 Understanding that other people are uncertain as well

 The people around you may well be acting, feeling, and communicating atypically.
 Again, why wouldn’t they be?
 They are human just like you and I. They are stressed and scared from all the uncertainty as well.
 Cut them some slack.

 Support them if possible but do not interfere too much unless necessary or unless they specifically ask.
 Everyone will be on a different journey and everyone will be on their own timetable for that journey.
 Again, just like you and I.

 By the way, we can only really be an expert on ourselves – we can only intuit and empathise with others.
 We can only take a perspective on their position.
 Respectfully talking with, asking questions of and listening deeply to the answers they give is the closest we can get to greater understanding of others.

 Helping others in times of uncertainty

-The key to all of this is effective communication because communication is our link to other people and the world.
+The key to getting through this is effective communication because communication is our link to other people and the world.
 Speak with people, not at them.
 Find out what they want and need and see if it meshes with what you want and need.
-Even though theses are times of great uncertainty, we will find a lot of unexpected good will appear and often where we least expected it.
+Even though theses are times of great uncertainty, we will find a lot of unexpected good will.
+It will likely appear quite often if we look out for it and it will often be where we least expected to find it.

-Be kind to yourself and others and stay emotionally intelligent because this will end and there will be a new normal.
+Be kind to yourself and others and stay emotionally intelligent to get where you need to be.

 You might also enjoy Emotional Intelligence Is Vital